The solo travel quotes curated here offer you inspiration, motivation, hope, and validation.

 Pico Iyer, essayist and novelist was born in England to parents from India, and educated at Oxford and Harvard.
 Iyer is well known for his travel writing, and has delivered TED talks on the art of stillness and the question of where is home.

-This quote is from an essay entitled Why We Travel.
+This solo travel quote is from an essay entitled Why We Travel.
 I really enjoy the way that he explains how travel is like love.

 For if every true love affair can feel like a journey to a foreign country, where you can’t quite speak the language, and you don’t know where you’re going, and you’re pulled ever deeper into the inviting darkness, every trip to a foreign country can be a love affair, where you’re left puzzling over who you are and whom you’ve fallen in love with.